 Prof. Smith is a member of the National Academy of Engineering and a Fellow of the American Academy of Arts and Sciences, the IEEE, the Optical Society of America, the National Academy of Inventors and the International Society for Nanomanufacturing.
 He is a recipient of the Cledo Brunetti Award of the IEEE, the Baccus Award of SPIE, the Nano 50 Innovator Award, the Robert H. Hill Memorial Award, the Professional Excellence Award of the Boston College Alumni Association, a citation from the Electrochemical Society and an honorary Doctor of Science from Holy Cross College.
 He has been a visiting scientist at: University College, London (1972); Thompson CSF, Paris (1974); The Norwegian Institute of Technology (1976); Nippon Telegraph and Telephone Corp., (1990); the University of Glasgow (1990); the University of Canterbury, New Zealand (1999); the University of Goettingen (1999); and the Max Planck Institute (1999) under a Humboldt Research Award for Senior US Scientists.

-Prof. Smith serves on the International Advisory Board of the MacDiarmid Institute of New Zealand, the Advisory Committee of the International Conference on Electron, Ion, and Photon Beam Technology and Nanofabrication and the International Program Committee of the Micro and Nanoengineering Conference.
-He is a cofounder and the President of Lumarray, Inc. an MIT spin-off, and Chief Scientific Advisor to NM2, also an MIT spin off.
-At MIT Prof. Smith serves as the Faculty Athletic Representative to the NCAA and as Mentor for the Women’s Varsity Tennis Team.
+Prof. Smith serves on the Advisory Committee of the International Conference on Electron, Ion, and Photon Beam Technology and Nanofabrication.
+He is a cofounder and the President of Lumarray, Inc. an MIT spin-off.
+At MIT Prof. Smith serves as the Mentor for the Women’s Varsity Tennis Team.

 Prof. Smith’s nonprofessional interests include tennis and yearly trips, in both winter and summer, to Nunavik in the Canadian Arctic, for hiking, photography and fly fishing for salmon and Arctic char.
 He serves as a special assistant to an Inuit outfitting operation in the village of Tasiujaq.
 Prof. Smith and his wife, Mary Anne, reside in Sudbury, MA.
 They have three children, Elizabeth, Timothy, and Eileen, and seven grandchildren: Andrew, Duncan, and Cameron Freedman; Hannah and Zachary Babbitz; Sabana and Catalina Smith.